 CITY OF

 DES MOINES

 OATH OF OFFICE

-STATE OF WASHINGTON ) ) SS COUNTY OF KING )
+STATE E OF WASHINGTON )

+COUN ) SS.
+TY OF KING )

-I do solemnly swear that I will faithfully and impartially discharge the duties of this office as prescribed by law and to the best of my ability, and that I will support and maintain the Constitution of the State of Washington and the United States of America.
+I do so lemnly swear that I will faithfully and impartially discharg

+duties of this office as prescribed by law and to the best of my a

+and the at I will support and maintain the Constitution of the Sta

+Washir ngton and the United States of America.

 Signed

 Term of Office: Month day, year - Month day, year

 Subscribed and sworn to before me this

+day of,,

+(Name)

+,